eh2k/squares-and-circles/README.md

 ## Motivation

-When I am asked why I do such projects - my general reply is: I don't know - because I like to get deeper understanding of technical things.
+When I am asked why I do such projects - my general reply is: I don't know, it makes fun and I like to get deeper understanding of technical things.
 Maybe the reason was the chip shortage that makes Eurorack DIY projects tricky at the moment, and I used that to get more involved with coding in the eurorack land.
 At this point, a big thanks to the people behind ornament & crime (o_C), Teensy and specially Mutable Instruments for the inspiring playground and the basis regarding hardware and software for this project.